Why depression is like drowning

 - Resist the urge to give advice.
 If you don’t have our diagnosis, and if you’re not a mental health professional, chances are your advice won’t help: it could hurt.
 I’m going to repeat that.
 I don’t care how many blogs you’ve read, what your guru says, or how many affirmations you recite.
 If you don’t have our diagnosis, and if you’re not a mental health professional, skip the advice.

 - Most of all, don’t judge us.
 Don’t judge what you see.
 Remember, like drowning, depression doesn’t look like what you think it should.

 Can we be more aware of how we talk about mental illness and how we often use the term as an insult?

 Can I ask that we make an effort to listen and not judge?

 Can I ask that we take a proactive step in learning about and understanding an often invisible experience that is real for 970 million people around the world?

 I get that it’s not real for you.
 But 970 million of us are not making it up.

 Now is the time for you to show your humanity is real.

-Hi, I'm glad you're here!
-I started URevolution with my husband and sister-in-law in 2017 because I get excited by the idea of an inclusive society for people living with chronic illness or disability.
+Corinne Gray, the author of "Why depression is like drowning," started URevolution with her husband and sister-in-law in 2017 because she got excited by the idea of an inclusive society for people living with chronic illness or disability.